rkamysz/adobe-node/README.md

 ```

 The arguments/ options used in the `runScript()` method are pasted in the `{{__vars__}}` placeholder.<br>
-These vars are also available in the `IIFE` function.
+These vars are also available in the `IIFE`.

 #### Generated Adobe Script